MAT Program Information

 The State of NJ provides aggregate data to Drew regarding completer’s preparedness when they enter the classroom.
 Because Drew is a small program (i.e. total enrollment is less than 50 students per year) that encourages interdisciplinary collaboration across certification areas, we have a limited number of completers in each individual certification area.
 In almost every area, we do not reach the threshold of 10 completers for the state to provide data disaggregated by certification area.
 The state has provided the following data for the evaluation of Drew completers:

 For the 2019-2020 school year, a large percentage of teachers statewide were not evaluated due to the public health emergency.
 Of the certified Drew program completers from the 2018-2019 school year employed in the 2019-2020 school year, only one was evaluated.
 Across a three-year aggregate that also includes program completers from the 2016-2017 and 2017-2018 school years who were employed and evaluated one year after finishing at Drew, all (100%) earned an Effective rating as first year teachers.
 The NJDOE is not able to disaggregate this data because of regulations.
 For the 2020-2021 school year, most teachers were not rated due to the pandemic context.
 Therefore, no completer impact data is available for that year from NJDOE.
-NJDOE has not yet provided data to Drew for the 2021-2022 or 2022-2023 cohorts.
+To further examine the effectiveness of completers, in Fall 2024, Drew analyzed available data about licensure and employment persistence provided by the state.
+NJDOE has not yet provided data to Drew for the 2021-2022, 2022-2023 or 2023-2024 cohorts.

 Similarly, the state is not able to provide data for impact on student learning to Drew University, though it does provide an aggregate Student Growth Percentage and Student Growth Objective score in areas of certification where n >10 to all EPPs in the state.
 Because Drew is unable to assess the impact of completers using the state-provided data, we have utilized an annual system of case studies to learn about how our completers are doing in the classroom, school and district.
 Each year we invite program completers from the past two years to complete the following surveys: (1) satisfaction survey (2) employer satisfaction survey (3) student perception survey as well as provide impact and teaching effectiveness data.
 Participation in all surveys is voluntary.